-The charges for room and board per person will be \$255.00 per semester.
-The entire amount may be paid on registration, or the student may pay \$63.75 during registration and the balance in three payments of \$63.75 each which shall be due on or before such dates as will be announced.
-The College reserves the right to charges the charges for room or board or change the charges for room or board or both by giving written notice of such increases thirty days before the change.
+The charges for room and board per person will be \$285.00 per semester.
+The entire amount may be paid on registration, or the student may pay \$71.25 during registration and the balance in three payments of \$71.25 each which shall be due on or before such dates as will be announced.
+The College reserves the right to change the charges for room or board or both by giving written notice of such increases thirty days before the change.